Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

       This container will fetch assigned sessions list from server and also gets updated when a session is assigned to some agent.This update is retrieved from socket.

 ###8.
 New Session List Container
       This container will fetch new sessions list from server and also gets updated when a customer joins livehelp through widget.This update is retrieved from socket.

+###9.
+Resolved Session List Container
+      This container will fetch resolved sessions list from server and also gets updated when a agent mark chat session 'resolved'.This update is retrieved from socket.